 Welcome to Cimarron Valley Ranch in NE Oklahoma

-We also have a young orchard started of apples/peach trees.
+We also have a small young orchard started of apples/peach trees.

 We chose our livestock carefully wanting animals that are good natured, dual purpose and work well on smaller acreage and are feed efficient.
 We take a natural approach to our ranch.
 Treat the land & animals with respect, good management & health care and rotate through natural grass pastures.
 Simple is better!

 Dexter Sale!!!
 We are reducing the size of our Dexter Herd we have some nice Cows exposed to Red Polled Dexter bull for late winter calving.
 This is a Classic long leg Dexter name "Lucky"

 Watch the Video By Paul Harvey "The Farmer"

 October is here hopefully a cool down for us.
 We are reducing the size of our Dexter herd we have a few cows for sale, pasture exposed to a Red polled Dexter Bull.
 Oklahoma Hills Kiko sale brought home three Does.
 Our Nigerians kidded the end of September.
 Either sold or Retained.
 We are taking reservations for Winter 2017.

 Miniature Cattle Dexter cattle are dual purpose cattle Meat/milk .
 Miniature Herefords are a small beef breed.
 Miniature Cattle why? because not everyone has 100 acre ranch.
 Perfect for family freezer and great tasting Beef, well suited for smaller acreage and all climates and great for 4H or FFA easier for children to handle.

 Nigerian Dwarf Goats, the perfect family milk goat 2-3 Does will produce enough sweet milk for a family.
 The smaller size makes them easily handled by younger or older family members.
 Nigerians are our only breed of goat.
 We Hand Milk our goats and make Cheese, ice cream and other products.